ROOTBABU/rootbabu.github.io/docs/assets/markdown/visibility.md

 }
 </pre>

-**DerivedContract:** A derived contract is a contract that is constructed from a base contract or an existing contract.
-In other words a contract inherited from the main contract.
-The `is` keyword is used for inheritance in Solidity.
+**DerivedContract:** A `derived contract`, also known as a `child contract`, is a contract that is built upon an existing contract, known as the `base or parent contract`.
+The `is` keyword is used in Solidity to indicate `inheritance`.

 <pre style="background: rgba(0,0,0,.05); padding:20px">
 //base contract or main contract or parent contract